oAGoulart/awesome-nollm/README.md

 > [!IMPORTANT]
 > __Help is wanted!__ Please take a look on [how to contribute](https://github.com/oAGoulart/awesome-nollm/blob/main/CONTRIBUTING.md).

+__Legend:__
+- 🔒 closed-source (e.g. non-OSI approved license), otherwise assume open source.
+- 🆓 free as in gratis, all features can be used without any payments.
+- ✴️ freemium, has a free tier and one or more premium tiers.
+- 💶 paid, must pay a fee or subscription to use.

 ## Contents
 - [Tools](#tools)
   - [Web Browser](#web-browser)